LunaBegray/pirate-browser-extension/README.md

-Here's a simple README.md for your Pirate Translator extension:

 Pirate Translator Chrome Extension
 Ahoy, matey! 🏴‍☠️ This Chrome extension will translate the text on any webpage into Pirate speak, using a fun dictionary of pirate words and emojis! 🏴